DHIS2: Health

 DHIS2 is currently in use as a Health Management Information System in more than 75 low- and middle-income countries.
 69 of these countries have deployed DHIS2 at national scale.
 DHIS2 is also used by national health authorities and international health programs and organizations for management of health programs related to specific diseases, such as HIV, TB, and Malaria, among others, as well as for general public health programs such as disease surveillance, routine immunization, and maternal and child health.
+In 2025, Bangladesh implemented an electronic health information system using the DHIS2 Tracker to manage and evaluate its national cervical screening program.
 In addition, during the COVID-19 pandemic, 55 countries rapidly deployed or extended DHIS2 for national pandemic response and/or vaccination.

 Education

 Since 2019, the HISP Centre has worked with six countries to pilot DHIS2 as an Education Management Information System (EMIS), with financial support from NORAD and GPE/KIX.
 This use case adapts the core DHIS2 functionality and data model to the education sector for such purposes as student and teacher records, school report cards, and resource allocation.